ModanwalPriti06/JS-NOTES/README.md

 console.log(person.birthYear)
 ```
-### Bind , Call and Apply
+## Bind , Call and Apply

+### 1. Bind
-Bind: In JavaScript, bind() is a method used to create a new function where the value of ```this``` is explicitly set to a specific object, and optionally, you can predefine some arguments for that function.
+- Bind: In JavaScript, bind() is a method used to create a new function where the value of ```this``` is explicitly set to a specific object, and optionally, you can predefine some arguments for that function.
 ```
 window.name = 'Global Name';
 const person = {